 No. Procedures Time to Complete Associated Costs 1 The buyer conducts a non-encumbrance check on the property Agency : Land Registry Office Although not mandated by law, non-encumbrance checks are essential procedures.
 Without them, buyers do not proceed with the transfer process.
 The buyer almost always checks whether or not the property is free of liens and encumbrances.
 For this, the seller would need to obtain the document showing that the property is free of disputes.
 By law, title deeds are open to anyone who legitimizes their interest.
 However, in practice the records are not accessible to the public: the buyer can obtain this document only with a power attorney of the seller.
 Therefore, this document is typically obtained by the seller who is often accompanied by the buyer.
 For transactions that are undertaken by lawyers, this procedure is conducted by lawyers (who have the power of attorney from the seller and have a legal right to search titles).
 The seller or the interested party takes an appointment on the general IT (TAKBIS) system to be present at the Land Registry office at the given time.
 The information at the Land Registry is computerized; so the search takes minutes.
 Conducting a non-encumbrance check is free of charge for the real person owner or for those who hold a right on the relevant property (or their representatives).
 In September 2017, the Land Registry introduced a new online system (WebTapu) which allows individuals to look into the details of their property electronically via e-government without visiting land title offices.
-One of the advantages of web- deed system is that the property owner (individual) may authorize his/her real estate agent to look into the details of his/her property electronically and this is free of charge.
+One of the advantages of web-deed system is that the property electronically and this is free of charge.
 If the buyer or seller wish to obtain a copy of the records displaying the status of the property, a fee applies (TL 9.30 per page + a fixed fee of TL 21 that only applies if it is not the owner of the property who is requesting a copy of the records).
-If the application is made i Less than one day, online no charge 2 Managers obtain an authorization certificate of their authority to conduct 1 day TRY 44 transactions on companies' behalf
+If the application is made in a land registry office other than the land registry office which the property is register Less than one day, online TRY 37.5 2 Managers obtain an authorization certificate of their authority to conduct transactions on companies' behalf Agency : Company Registrar If the sale transaction will be made in person by the company signatories, the managers should obtain a separate document from the trade registry, showing that they have the authority to conduct transactions before the land registry office on their companies' behalf.
+According to the General Communiqué of Act of Fees No. 80, the cost for obtaining an authorization certificate for company managers is TL 44.
+However, the registration and announcement of the authorization of a company's manager in the Trade Registry Gazette costs TL 420.60.
+1 day TRY 54.4